vg-lab/NeuroTessMeshDocs/source/02-NeuroTessMeshUserInterface.rst

 - **Update on idle**: This will reduce visualization repaint calls to user interaction (camera rotation, etc.) and specific actions.
 - **Show FPS on idle update**: Displays a label with current frames per second rate.
 Note: this might reduce performance due to interface update calls, so it is recommended to hide it when not interested on measuring performance.
 - **Render options**: Shows/hides the render panel.
+- **Simulation player options**: Shows/hides the spike simulation player.
+The player will be disabled if the dataset has no spike information.
 - **Edit And Save**: Shows/hides the edit and save panel.
 - **Configuration**: Shows/hides the configuration panel.